 First trimester maternal lithium ingestion has been implicated in the occurrence of Ebstein anomaly for more than 20 years.
 Based on data from an international registry of mothers exposed to lithium during pregnancy it was suggested that the risk of Ebstein anomaly was 400 times greater in lithium-exposed infants than in the general population (Weinstein, 1976).
 From the registry of 225 infants born to women treated with lithium during the first trimester, there was an 8% incidence of all cardiac malformations and a 2.7% incidence specifically of Ebstein anomaly.

 Subsequent controlled studies have suggested that the actual risk of Ebstein anomaly is considerably less than originally estimated from population registries.
-A total of two cohort studies and four case–control studies did not demonstrate as high a ...
+A total of two cohort studies and four case–control studies did not demonstrate ...